GwynethLlewelyn/post-local-storage/README.md

 ## Upgrading

 There was a bug on the versions prior to 1.0.5 (bad JSON indentation on `composer.json`) which effectively prevented the automatic version-checking mechanism to work as it should.
 As a consequence, automatic upgrades are only triggered for versions 1.0.6 and up.
 This mostly means that anyone running a version before 1.0.5 will never get a notification to upgrade.
+Sorry!

-The format of the object saved to the local storage has changed *twice* — first to add a timestamp (to allow some automatic cleanup of stale data on storage), and second, for saving the contents of the subject line as well, not only the content in the textarea (main body of the article post).
+The format of the object saved to the local storage has changed _twice_ — first to add a timestamp (to allow some automatic cleanup of stale data on storage), and second, for saving the contents of the subject line as well, not only the content in the textarea (main body of the article post).
 The current version of the plugin should be able to retrieve objects from the browser's local storage using the old format and save them using the new one, without loss of data.

 While doing these changes, I noticed that the HTML attributes for a Quick Reply changed subtly from those used on a regular reply.
 This meant slightly tweaking the DOM-transversing functionality so that this plugin works with both.
 Hopefuly there are no further exceptions, but, if you encounter them, feel free to report those cases as well!

 ## Current testing

 Since I have just a limited access to a testing environment, it's worth pointing out that, currenty, my own testing just includes browsers on macOS Big Sur, namely, Brave (Chromium-based), Safari, Firefox, and Microsoft Edge (also Chromium-based).
-Others, such as Opera, or any mobile/TV-based browser were *not* tested. phpBB3 is running as a native PHP-based application under nginx + php 8.2/8.3 on a Ubuntu Linux 22.0.4 LTS bare metal server hosted in Germany.
+Others, such as Opera, or any mobile/TV-based browser were _not_ tested. phpBB3 is running as a native PHP-based application under nginx + php 8.2/8.3 on a Ubuntu Linux 22.0.4 LTS bare metal server hosted in Germany.

-Additionally, there are "mock" pages (coming with the GitHub package, but *not* with the phpBB3 plugin itself) that allow me to do some testing under different circumstances (I found some weird bugs that way!), beyond those that are handled by the automated CI tools that I'm currently using.
+Additionally, there are "mock" pages (coming with the GitHub package, but _not_ with the phpBB3 plugin itself) that allow me to do some testing under different circumstances (I found some weird bugs that way!), beyond those that are handled by the automated CI tools that I'm currently using.

 ## Acknowledgements